Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 In these few lines, we transformed our text documents into TF-IDF vectors, and trained a logistic regression classifier.

-The previous case was the simples scenario, we only used one *data transformation* step, but what if we want to add another transformation step? for example, given that the feature vectors have a high dimensionality (The Curse of Dimensionality), we can use a *dimensionality reduction* algorithm, such as SVD (Singular value decomposition), then the code would look like the following:
+The previous case was the simplest scenario, we only used one *data transformation* step, but what if we want to add another transformation step? for example, given that the feature vectors have a high dimensionality (The Curse of Dimensionality), we can use a *dimensionality reduction* algorithm, such as SVD (Singular value decomposition) to reduce the dimension of the TF-IDF vectors, then the code would look like the following:

 ```python
 # TF-IDF vectorizer, with preprocessing steps from NLTK